random689/tp/docs/UserGuide.md

 * `GENDER` The gender of the student
   * can only be one of  the following: `M` (Male), `F` (Female) or `N` (Non-binary)
+  * case-insensitive

+* `INVOLVEMENT` The User's involvement with the student
+  * should not be blank
+  * not to be confused with form class.

+* `EMERGENCY_NUMBER` The emergency number of the student
+  * should only contain numbers, and should be at least 3 digits long

 * `FORM_CLASS` A form class associated with the student
     * should only contain alphanumeric characters